-The quote says “A cup of tea would restore my normality”, which is EXACTLY how I feel every morning, so I’m super excited to have a fun, glittery mug for my morning pick-me-up!
+The quote says “A cup of tea would restore my normality”, which is EXACTLY how I feel every morning, so I’m super excited to have a fun, glittery mug for my morning pick-me-up.

 - an iron

-- clean dish towel
+- a clean dish towel

-- rubbing alcohol for cleaning the mug
+- rubbing alcohol, for cleaning the mug

 Start by cleaning the mug with rubbing alcohol to remove any dirt and grease from your fingers.
 Once it’s clean, try to avoid touching the mug anywhere other than the handle.

-Place your dish cloth over the heat transfer vinyl and press down with your iron for about 10-15 seconds until the vinyl is really well stuck.
+Place a clean dishcloth over the heat transfer vinyl and press down with your iron for about 10-15 seconds until the vinyl is really well stuck.
 Then pick up the iron and press down in a new spot that isn’t stuck down yet.